seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 ---

 Took a week off

 ---

 ## session 9 _10/11_

 - Billy the butcher monk that works in the butchery
-- Dragonborn grandma that works
+- Dragonborn grandma that works... in the butchery as well?
 - Albino half Orc professor running the reliquary
 - Kiko would like to have books on language.
 - Things done during down time